 Most patios are made of natural, unfinished concrete, meaning a sea of gray.
 Add a bold, bright color or painted on rug to give your area an upscale and finished look.
 There are paints available to mimic the look of fancy stones or bricks.
 Create an interactive area with an oversized game board to entertain kids and adults alike.

 Nothing ruins an afternoon on the patio quite as quickly as rust.
 If your furniture needs a new lift, don’t toss it.
 Use a wire brush or steel wool to scrub away the rust and jagged edges.
 If you’re more tool inclined, use a drill and wire brush attachment.
 If your rust is relentless, try an acidic remover like vinegar or Rust-Oleum.
 Use some fun colors of paint and give the furniture a new coat.
 Add some new cushions and your porch will look brand new.

-Fun lights can create an atmosphere for a good time.
+Fun lights can create the atmosphere for a good time.
 Add some lighting or fire elements to your backyard and patio area.
 For a homemade fire pit, gather some inexpensive pavers that are heat-resistant.
 Some stores refer to them as fire bricks and they normally run about $5 a brick.
 Stack them in two layers in a small circle, about 6 bricks around.
-Make sure you are building in dirt, or on a fire-safe surface.
+Make sure you are building in dirt, or on a fire safe surface.

-If you run into damage or difficulties in your work, the pros at CertaPro Painters of West Houston are here to help.
+If you run into damage or difficulties in your work, our pros are here to help.
 Schedule a free, in-home estimate today.